mlc-ai/mlc-llm/docs/deploy/python.rst

 API Reference
 -------------

-User can initiate a chat module by creating :class:`mlc_chat.ChatModule` class, which is a wrapper of the MLC-Chat model.
+User can initiate a chat module by creating :class:`mlc_llm.ChatModule` class, which is a wrapper of the MLC-Chat model.
-The :class:`mlc_chat.ChatModule` class provides the following methods:
+The :class:`mlc_llm.ChatModule` class provides the following methods:

-.. currentmodule:: mlc_chat
+.. currentmodule:: mlc_llm

 .. autoclass:: ChatModule
    :members: